spasma/tabbed-card/README.md

 options:
   defaultTabIndex: '{% if now().hour > 17 %}2{% elif now().hour > 12 %}1{% else %}0{% endif %}'
 ````
-As kingshat did not respond to my pull request (https://github.com/kinghat/tabbed-card/pull/105) for 4 months, I decided to publish this as a separate card.
+As the original dev kinghat did not respond to my pull request (https://github.com/kinghat/tabbed-card/pull/105) for 4 months, I decided to publish this as a separate card.

 ![Tabbed Card](assets/tabbed-card.png)